 The Skilled Worker Visa offers those with specific roles in leading sectors and industries the opportunity to live and work in the UK and can be an eventual path towards Indefinite Leave To Remain.

 Successful applicants will be able to stay in the UK for the period of employment stated on their Certificate of Sponsorship, up to a maximum period of 5 years, plus any time before the start date on the Certificate of Sponsorship and 14 days after the end date.
 Therefore, the duration of your visa can vary depending on your circumstances.

-As with all visas, you must meet certain requirements in order to have your application accepted, skilled workers are workers in competitive fields that benefit the UK and its economy.
-Your workplace must vouch for you through sponsorship and your role there must be considered a ‘skilled job’.
+As with all visas, you must meet certain requirements in order to have your application accepted.
+Skilled workers are workers in competitive fields that benefit the UK and its economy.
+Your workplace must vouch for you through sponsorship and your role must be a ‘genuine vacancy’.
 To meet the requirements, you must: